-Chase Sapphire Preferred Credit Card: $1,050 Bonus Offer
+Chase Sapphire Preferred Card: $750 Bonus Offer

 I use a Chase Sapphire Preferred® card for travel perks and discounted trips.
-Now it comes with a bigger bonus offer.

 This article only reviews the Chase Sapphire Preferred Credit Card.
 We may get compensation if you visit partner links on our site.
 We may not cover every available offer.
 Our relationship with advertisers may impact how an offer is presented on our website.
 However, our selection of products is made independently of our relationship to advertisers.